-Smoking, although a bad habit, is one of the most difficult habits to get out of.
+Smoking is one of the most difficult habits to get out of.

 Everyone knows how detrimental smoking is for health and, unfortunately, this nasty habit has claimed many lives in the world, with some heavy smokers losing their lives to cancer as young as 20.